poise/berkshelf-api/README.md

 * `install_path` – The directory to clone into if installing from git. *(default: node['berkshelf-api']['install_path'])*
 * `git_repository` – URI to clone from if installing from git. *(default: node['berkshelf-api']['git_repository'] if version is a git reference)*
 * `config` – A hash or block of configuration data to be added to config.json.
+* `log_path` - Directory to write the runit service logs, relative to /etc/sv/berkshelf-api .
+Default: ./main
+* `log_verbosity` - Which flag, if any, to pass to berks-api to control log verbosity; one of '', '-d','-v', or '-q'.
+Default: ''.

 ### berkshelf_api_opscode_endpoint